Recognize Intent

 Recognize Text

-In the previous lesson, we used RegExp
+In the previous lesson, we used RegExp to recognize the add todo <name> command.

 It's not very intuitive to use, and also really annoying when input.